Where I Stand: Black Lives Matter

 I believe Black Lives Matter.
 I believe Black Entrepreneurs Matter.
 Black Girl Magic Matters.
 Black Owned Businesses Matter.
 Black Artists and Creators Matter.

-I am also recommitted to hiring BIPOC to this team, BIPOC as contractors and advisors on current and future projects, and recommending/referring BIPOC to our clients for other work.
+We are recommitted to hiring BIPOC to this team, BIPOC as contractors and advisors on current and future projects, and recommending/referring BIPOC to our clients for other work.
+New recruitment processes and diversity and equity clauses in contracts are in process.

-Recently, I was told “perfection is a form of oppression.”
+I was told in May, “perfection is a form of oppression.”

 (Even after doing some Googling, I’m unsure of the origin here, but good, here’s an example of imperfection – I can’t figure out how exactly to credit that thought…)